zoeduc-dataportfolio/zoeduc-dataportfolio/README.md

-## Welcome to ZoeDuc's Data Science Portfolio!
+## Welcome to Zoé Duc's Data Science Portfolio!

 👋 Hi, I’m @zoeduc-dataportfolio, and I'm passionate about Data Science and its AI/ML applications!
 This GitHub repository is where I'll be sharing my most recent projects in the field.